 Create a dramatic office interior by opting for dark wood-panelled walls and high-lacquer doors, like this DAVIDSON bespoke fitted office interior, featuring our Wellington desk.

 This is a bold choice but one that will pay dividends for anyone looking to create a room that breathes sophistication.
 It works equally well for a living room, bedroom, or office.
-We’d recommend selecting paint and furnishings in various shades of your chosen colour and balancing that with injections of white or neutral tones in the flooring and ceiling to soften the look.
+We’d recommend selecting paint and furnishings in various shades of your chosen colour.
+Balance that with injections of white or neutral tones in the flooring and ceiling to soften the look.
 Adding reflective accessories, such as mirrors and lamps, helps to lift this heavyweight option with some additional light and space.

 Styling black furniture against white walls is the perfect way to make a statement and works particularly well in hallways.
 Here, dark furniture creates impact, while white walls help to ensure that a typically small space feels light and bright.

 Dark furniture comes into its own when shown off in natural light.
-That said, clever positioning of lamps and overhead lights will always help to create additional pockets of brightness and space, ensuring that your room never feels overwhelming.
+That said, clever positioning of lamps and overhead lights will always help to create additional pockets of brightness and space.
+Ensuring that your room never feels overwhelming.
 For a truly decadent look, style with chandeliers in gold or silver, or add lampshades made of soft, tactile fabrics, such as silk or velvet, for a gentler feel.

 If you’re looking for black furniture to style into your interiors, look no further than our range of bespoke furniture.
-From dining tables and chairs to cabinets and desks, DAVIDSON furniture is available in a variety of dark and high lacquer styles and finishes, to suit a range of tastes and preferences.
+From dining tables and chairs to cabinets and desks, DAVIDSON furniture is available in a variety of dark and high lacquer styles and finishes.
+To suit a range of tastes and preferences.